bottenderjs/bottenderjs.github.io/content/docs/Guides-Session.md

 # Conversation Session

-A session is a place to store data that you want access to across requests.
+A session is a place to store data that you want to access to across requests.
 Each user that talks to your bot has a unique session.
 You can use sessions to store and access user data as they talk to your bot.

 ## Usage